 Teach Kids How to Draw by Taking an Online Couse

-One of my favorite e-learning websites for kids is called JAM – and they offer all kinds of courses for kids on robotics, photography, cooking, songwriting, and more- including an entire course on How to Draw!
+One of my favorite e-learning websites for kids is DIY – and they offer all kinds of courses for kids on robotics, photography, cooking, songwriting, and more- including an entire course on How to Draw!

 Check out this video to get a sense of the course: